 Infographic by Matthew Lewis

-Both civil society and the government have a clear role to play in encouraging the shift towards sustainable diets.
+Civil society and the government both have a clear role to play in encouraging the shift towards sustainable diets.
 Pragmatic, incremental policies within reach include pushing for plant-based options to be available without special request for every public sector meal (30% of meals served), as is already the case in Portugal.
-Mandating better data collection around the costs of animal food production, both directly and with regards to carbon opportunity costs, could pave the way for an eventual meat tax that reflects the real costs of rearing animals.
+Mandating better data collection around the costs of animal food production, including the carbon opportunity costs, could pave the way for an eventual meat tax reflecting the real cost of rearing animals.

-Since red meat has been linked to cancer and plant products generally contain far less saturated fat than their animal equivalents, the dietary shift will also deliver a host of so-called ‘co-benefits’.
-Longer life expectancies, better health, and lower healthcare bills for taxpayers ought to be emphasised, as Dr Carmichael pointed out in his recent report for the CCC UK, because they’ll be visible long before the benefits of decarbonisation themselves.
-This report is notable for its debt to the teachings of behavioural economics, and its savvy navigation of the complex politics of meat-eating.
+Since red meat has been linked to cancer, and plant products generally contain less saturated fat than their animal equivalents, this dietary shift will also deliver a host of ‘co-benefits’.
+Longer life expectancies, better health, and lower healthcare bills for taxpayers ought to be emphasised, as Dr Carmichael pointed out in his recent report for the CCC UK, because they’ll be perceptible long before the benefits of decarbonisation themselves.
+This report is notable for its debt to behavioural economics and its savvy navigation of the complex politics of meat-eating.

 Ours is a transitional moment, perhaps the most important in the history of animal consumption.

 The moral imperative is clear.
 The Earth’s population is projected to grow by 25% – an additional two billion people – in the next three decades.
-Massively reducing the amount of meat and dairy in our diets is the only way to feed everyone, reduce the carbon footprint of agriculture, and return land to nature that is desperately needed to protect ecosystems at risk, while offsetting our emissions.
+Massively reducing the amount of meat and dairy in our diets is the only way to feed everyone, reduce the carbon footprint of agriculture, and return to nature the land desperately needed to offset greenhouse gas emissions as well as protect ecosystems at risk.